Join us on Saturday, July 26, 12-5pm in Wray Crescent park.

 All this and food from Pickle Pockle (vegan food), Master’s Home Touch (Caribbean food), Joyland Catering (Indian food), and coffee/tea, cakes and buns from Mr Sicilian.

-Win Something Quite Lovely in the Raffle
+Win Something Absolutely Fabulous in the Raffle

 Every year Stroud Green Traders and the wonderful Pretty Shiny Shop get together to create the always amazing Wray Crescent raffle.
 Over the last two years people have walked away with fantastic prizes, including meals, toys, gifts and more.
 The raffle is really important to the festival – it is a big part of how we pay for the event, so please buy tickets on the day.